 2020 Desertification and Drought Day

-Desertification and Drought Day, a United Nations observance day held on 17 June each year, will in 2020 focus on changing public attitudes to the leading driver of desertification and land degradation: humanity’s relentless production and consumption.
+Desertification and Drought Day 2020 focused on changing public attitudes to the leading driver of desertification and land degradation: humanity’s relentless production and consumption.

 As populations become larger, wealthier and more urban, there is far greater demand for land to provide food, animal feed and fibre for clothing.
 Meanwhile, the health and productivity of existing arable land is declining, worsened by climate change.